 THE BURPO FAMILY

 Dustin and Kristin Burpo have been married since 2004.
-Since first being married, talk of adoption and fostering has been on the forefront of their hearts and minds.
-They served in children’s, worship, and associate ministry at various churches throughout the years and currently Dustin is serving full time at Peppers Ranch as the programs director.
-In 2013 the dream of fostering became a reality with their first placement and they moved to Peppers Ranch in 2015 so they could open up their home to the many more children in the foster care system.
-Dustin and Kristin have always wanted a large family and currently have two biological children, four adopted, and two foster.
+From the beginning, talk of adoption and fostering has been on the forefront of their hearts and minds.
+Over the years they have served in multiple children’s, worship, and associate ministries at various churches but now Dustin serves full time at Passion Church Yukon as Family Ministries Pastor.
+In 2013 the dream of fostering became a reality with their first placement.
+When they learned about Peppers’ Ranch they knew it was exactly what God had been calling them into and it soon became their home in 2015.
+Dustin and Kristin currently have two biological children and six adopted.
 They know the need is great but they simply want to make a difference in the world “one child at a time.”